Sungailiat: Tourism

-Tourism is a growing and pretty well-known sector, with several Buddhist and Taoist temples around the place and beautiful aquatic locations like the Tongaci beach, Rambak beach, Tikus Emas beach, Parai beach, Tanjung Pesona beach, the Pemali hot springs and more locations located within the boundaries of the town attracting visitors from the rest of the country.
+Tourism is a growing and well-established sector.
+A number of Buddhist and Taoist temples, alongside coastal aquatic and thermal sites including Tongaci beach, Rambak beach, Tikus Emas beach, Parai beach, Tanjung Pesona beach, and Pemali hot springs are situated within the town's municipal boundaries and draw domestic visitors from elsewhere in the country.

 Climate

-Sungailiat has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
+Sungailiat has a tropical rainforest climate (Köppen: Af) with heavy to very heavy rainfall year-round.